 This post contains affiliate links.
 If you buy through these links, I may earn a small commission.

-We grow a lot of garlic here on our homestead.
-We have always loved eating garlic and every year I just kept planting more and more.
+We grow a lot of garlic bulbs here; we have always loved eating it and every year I just kept planting more and more.

 How to Preserve Garlic in Oil

-We poured extra virgin olive oil over the cloves.
+- Slowly pour extra virgin olive oil over the cloves in the glass jar.

 Storing Garlic in the Fridge